-This compliance attestation examination report should be submitted concurrently with the annual

-HealthChoices Behavioral/Physical Health and CHC financial schedule examination.
+This compliance attestation examination report should be submitted concurrently with the annual HealthChoices Behavioral/Physical Health a nd C H C financial schedule examination.
 It should be prepared in accordance with GAGAS and with AICPA's Statements on Standards for Attestation Engagements.
+If the auditors have a finding in the audit, the appropriate Bureau will follow-up with the MCO, and if necessary, will request a corrective action plan.